Sensors & Probes

 - Reference sensor option for phase correlation and ODS

 - Noise source identification

 Reduce the pressure, Go Scan&Paint 2D

 Sound source localization is an important topic in the field of sound & vibration, from product development stage till end of line quality control.
 The Scan & Paint 2D system is a portable, all-in-one box solution for acoustic measurements.
 It is a simple and unique tool, which will allow you visualize any stationary sound field in almost any measurement environment.
-Offering un nmatched spatial resolution in full acoustic bandwidth (20Hz to 10kHz).
+Offering unmatched spatial resolution in full acoustic bandwidth (20Hz to 10kHz).
 The method is very simple; the surface is scanned with one PU probe while a camera is films the scanning.
 The recorded video and audio data are automatically synchronized.
 For each frame of the video the probes positions is extracted automatically by color marking recognition.
-Resulting in sound representated in a color map overlayed on a photograph of the measured object, thus allowing to visualize the origin of noise.
+Resulting in sound represented in a color map overlaid on a photograph of the measured object, thus allowing to visualize the origin of noise.

 Expand to have advanced & specific analysis options